10 seconds of terror: Alaska man survives brown bear mauling

 “That’s the one lesson learned,” he said.
 “I should have had somebody with me.”

-“I guess I feel lucky,” Minish said of his encounter with the bear, after someone told him it’s better than being dead.
+“I guess I feel lucky,” Minish said, adding that someone told him he’s better off hurt than dead.

 “In all honesty, it wouldn’t have mattered either way.
 You know, if it killed me, it killed me.
 I had a good life; I’m moving on.
 It didn’t kill me, so now let’s move on to the other direction of trying to stay alive,” he said.